System Integrators and the New Breed of Integrations

 There is a new breed of pre-built integration connectors, explicitly built to government systems and use cases, which are enabling the business users of government to quickly set up and maintain more integrations themselves without coding, thereby freeing the System Integrator to focus on implementing the core technologies and planning for successful use of the connected systems.

-And these connectors are pre-built on a modern iPaaS platform, providing deep insight into transactions, self-healing from connected system outages, and future-proof with pre-tested guaranteed compatibility to upcoming versions of those systems.
+These connectors are pre-built on a modern iPaaS platform, providing deep insight into transactions, self-healing from connected system outages, and future-proof with pre-tested guaranteed compatibility to upcoming versions of those systems.

 Thus, the new breed of integrations is cost-effective, quick to realize, and provides immense value to the agency, staff, and citizens when launched and in perpetuity.